Author: Formium

 • Arrange creative learning interventions such as task-based shadowing.

-• Use Kluger and Nin’s Feedforward technique to help your team member prepare.
+• Use Kluger and Nin’s Feedforward technique to help your team member prepare in advance.

 • 4 approaches to prepare for the challenges of a multigenerational workforce